 If your doctor suggests surgery, there are two main options: open surgery through one large incision (cut); and minimally invasive (laparoscopic) surgery that uses a few small incisions.

 Advanced laparoscopic surgical technology using the da Vinci® System, a robotic-assisted surgical device, gives surgeons a 3D, high-definition view inside your body, along with greater precision and control.
 In fact, many surgeons say they can detect diseases more accurately than they were able to with a traditional laparoscope.

 With recent advances in minimally invasive surgery and surgical technology, the management of endometriosis is becoming better than ever before.
 If you are experiencing the symptoms of endometriosis, seek advice from medical professionals who are familiar with management of the disease.
 Even with the help of robotic-assisted surgical technology, it is the skill and experience of the surgeon that is most important for a successful outcome.

-Both Maple Grove Hospital and North Memorial Health Hospital are equipped with the da Vinci Surgical System and specially trained teams to perform minimally invasive, robotic procedures.
+Both Maple Grove Hospital and Robbinsdale Hospital are equipped with the da Vinci Surgical System and specially trained teams to perform minimally invasive, robotic procedures.
 Our professionals use advanced laparoscopic tools to diagnose endometriosis and remove growths that reduce your symptoms, including pain or abnormal bleeding, and potentially increase your chances of conceiving.